MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

 ### Named vs. anonymous items

 A Q# file may define a new named type containing a single value of any legal type.
-For any tuple type `T`, we can declare a new user-defined type that is a subtype of `T` with the `newtype` statement.
+For any tuple type `T`, you can declare a new user-defined type that is a subtype of `T` with the `newtype` statement.
 In the @"microsoft.quantum.math" namespace, for example, complex numbers are defined as a user-defined type:

 ```qsharp